Code-Institute-Submissions/SpendWise/README.md

 **Features planned:**

 ### User Register
+This feature allows new users to register an account on the website.
+Users will need to provide two basic pieces of information which is their username and password to create an account.
+Once registered, they will be able to log in to your website and access the features that are available to registered users.
 ### User Login

+This feature allows users who have already registered an account to log in to the website.
+Users will need to enter their username and password to access their account.
+Once logged in, they will be able to view their expenses, add new expenses, and use the budget calculator.

 ### User Logout
+User logout: This feature allows users to log out of their account when they are finished using your website.
+Logging out ensures that their account remains secure and that no one else can access their expenses.
 ### Budget calculator

+The use
 ### Epxenses CRUD
+Expenses CRUD: CRUD stands for Create, Read, Update, and Delete.
+This feature allows users to manage their expenses by adding new expenses, viewing their existing expenses, updating their expenses, and deleting expenses they no longer need.
+Users can add details such as the date, amount, category, and description of each expense.

 ## Technologies used